vijaynalawade/flogo/activity/slackmessage/readme.md

 | Iconemoji   | The icon emoji to send |

 ## Configuration Examples
-The below configuration would connect to a WebSocket server based on TIBCO eFTL and send a message saying `Hello World`
+The below configuration would connect to a Slack and send a message saying `Hello World`
 ```json
       {
         "id": 2,